 Similarly, Chapter 10 includes mitigation measures that require protocol or focused surveys for vernal pool branchiopods, California red-legged frog, burrowing owl, bald eagle, golden eagle, and Swainson's hawk once property access is granted and prior to the start of construction.
 Some of these surveys must be conducted a minimum of 1 year in advance of construction because of the timing of surveys and/or the number of surveys recommended by a protocol (e.g., vernal pool branchiopods, California red-legged frog, burrowing owl).
-Surveys required to support Project permitting and mitigation planning would likely begin for some species as soon as property access is obtained.
-Survey results will provide quantitative data to be used in determining the amount of mitigation for each species, as required by state and federal permits under the California Endangered Species Act and the federal Endangered Species Act, respectively.
+Surveys would likely begin for some species as soon as property access is obtained in order to provide information for permitting and mitigation planning.